gigalixir/gigalixir-cli/docs/source/main.rst

 Tiers
 =====

-GIGALIXIR offers 2 tiers of pricing.
+Gigalixir offers 2 tiers of pricing.
 The free tier is free, but you are limited to 1 size 0.5 instance and 1 size 0.6 database.
 The database is also limited to 10,000 rows.

 =======================  ========= =============
 Feature                  FREE Tier STANDARD Tier